serverless/serverless/docs/dashboard/safeguards/available.md

 This rule requires you to specify certain tags in the [`stackTags` option](https://serverless.com/framework/docs/providers/aws/guide/serverless.yml/) in your `serverless.yml`.
-It is configured with a mapping of keys to regexes.
+It is configured with a mapping of keys to regex's.
 All the keys must be present and value must match the regex.

 ```yaml